 Mentors are available to:

-- Provide students with a supportive environment to work through issues relating to their studies
+- provide you with a supportive environment to work through issues relating to your studies;

 Personal Development Plans (PDP)

 Personal Development Plans (PDP) help you to monitor and plan your academic and personal skills development.